soumendukrg/BME595_DeepLearning/Homework-01/README.md

 ### PART A

-The directory structure for the 12 output images for the two iimages is as below:
+The directory structure for the 12 output images for the two input images is as below:
 - results_PartA
   - Image 0
     - 6 Output Images (all images are named with task no and kernel no used).